Duckle29/BlueKeeb/README.md

  Bit  | Function
 ------|----------
-Bit7:4| Has to be set to 1 to indicate a Type change byte Bit3  | If set indicates that any further keys send, are to be released bit2  | Reserved for future use bit1:0| The type of keycode sent after the type change
+Bit 7:4| Has to be set to 1 to indicate a Type change byte Bit 3  | If set indicates that any further keys send, are to be released bit 2  | Reserved for future use bit 1:0| The type of keycode sent after the type change

 Types are currently: